wynterl/federated-learning-lib/README.md

 We appreciate feedback and questions.
 Please post issues when you encounter them.

 We have set up a Slack channel for ongoing discussion.
-Join the IBM federated learning workspace: https://ibm-fl.slack.com/
+Join the IBM Federated Learning workspace at: https://ibm-fl.slack.com/

 ## Citing IBM Federated Learning